-- 1. All visitors (whether CDCPB personnel visiting a coworker, other DPHHS staff, or external visitors) must obtain permission to enter offices where confidential information is handled. - a.
-Staff escort a visitor to a public area until permission can be obtained. - 2.
-Secure confidential information is out of sight prior to inviting individuals into an office. - 3.
-Never discuss confidential information outside a private area.
-Ensure that it is not possible to overhear conversations.
+- 1. All visitors (whether CDCPB and ESSB personnel visiting a coworker, other DPHHS staff, or external visitors) must obtain permission to enter offices where confidential information is handled. - 2.
+Secure confidential information must be out of sight prior to inviting individuals into an office. - 3.
+Confidential information may not be discussed outside a private area.